10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Nar Phu Valley Trek in September

 In September, the views from Nar Phu Peak overlook the mountains of the Annapurna range, Himlung, Tilicho, and Gangapurna.
-Kang La Pass (5,240m) is the highest point of the trek that is probably covered in snow for another month.
+Kang La Pass (5,240m) is the highest point of the trek, which is probably covered in snow for another month.
 Thankfully, the trail is quite dry and fun during September.
-Nar Phu Valley trek is definitely a unique and pleasing trekking experience.
+The Nar Phu Valley trek is definitely a unique and pleasing trekking experience.

 Group Size Cost Per - Person